Reyker Securities Plc (in Special Administration)

 - Following legal advice, the JSAs have concluded that a final distribution should not be paid until such time that the CMP has been closed to claims in order to protect Clients, the Company and the JSAs.

 - The effect of the CMP being closed is that any Client Money held for a Client who has not submitted a Client Money claim by the time of closure, will cease to be held as Client Money for that Client and will instead be set off against the costs of distributing the CMP.
 Any Client affected by the closure will, as a result, only have an unsecured claim against the Company.
+At present, it is anticipated there will be no return for unsecured creditors.

 - As no further claims are able to be admitted against the CMP once it is closed, the JSAs can then progress to distribute the final balance of Client Money due to all participating Clients and finalise the costs of it being paid out of the CMP.